+Yes!
 When you're shopping, be sure you're buying pumpkin puree, not pumpkin pie filling.
-The latter is filled with sugar and spices and won't bake correctly for this gluten-free cookie recipe.
+The latter is filled with sugar and spices and won't bake correctly for this Vegan Pumpkin Cookies recipe.

 You can also make your own pumpkin puree at home if you'd rather.
 Surprisingly, some chefs say they prefer canned pumpkin over fresh homemade pumpkin puree.